michami/MBR/README.md

 At the start of each day in the adventure, your character will get piles of tokens for their **HP** and each of their traits, **CON**, **STR**, **DEX**, and **INT**.
 When comparing a trait to a challenge level, you compare the remaining tokens in the pile, not the maximum value for that trait.

 The tokens can be anything you have available.
 You may want to have different valued tokens so the piles don't get too big.
-For example, you could use small pebbles worth "**3**" points and small segments of twigs worth "**1**" point.
-In my experience, using a second type of token with a value of "**3**", seems to use the smallest number of tokens over all and is the easiest to work with.
+For example, you could use black pebbles worth "**2**" points and white pebbles worth "**1**" point.
+In this case, you'll always need at least **1** white pebble, in order to make change for a black pebble, so if the trait has an even number, use **2** white pebbles in place of a black.
+You'll end up with more black pebbles in your traits, but that leaves more white pebbles for keeping track of enemy **HP**.

 ### Spending Tokens